-- Move only the data you need.
+1. Move only the data you need.
 For a data virtualization environment, you pass the minimal data to satisfy a query, knowing it will get retrieved for every query.
-For a replicated data set, you would favor Change Data Capture (CDC) over any approach that would repeatedly perform full data extracts.
-Also, filter and project data (eliminate columns/fields) that are not required.
+For a replicated data set, you would favor change data capture (CDC) over any approach that would repeatedly perform full data extracts.
+Also, filter and project data (eliminate columns/fields) are not required.

-- Use data compression.
-On top of moving only the data that you need, you can “magnify” the required bandwidth by compressing the data before it moves—a 10x compression ratio results in 10x less bandwidth required to transfer the same volume of data.
+2. Use data compression.
+On top of moving only the data you need, you can “magnify” the required bandwidth by compressing the data before it moves—a 10x compression ratio results in 10x less bandwidth required to transfer the same volume of data.

-Data security is top of mind for most organizations, primarily due to the reputational damage that comes with a data breach.
-Make sure your hybrid cloud architecture implements sound security best practices, especially with data flowing into and out of public cloud infrastructure.
+Data security is top of mind for most organizations, primarily due to the reputational damage of a data breach.
+Ensure your hybrid cloud architecture implements sound security best practices, especially with data flowing into and out of public cloud infrastructure.

 “There are only two types of companies—those that know they’ve been compromised, and those that don’t know.
 If you have anything that may be valuable to a competitor, you will be targeted, and almost certainly compromised.” – Dmitri Alperovitch, McAfee Vice President of Threat Research

-- Lockdown firewalls.
-Make sure to lock down the firewall as much as possible to lower the likelihood of getting compromised, especially into your primary data processing systems.
+— Lockdown firewalls.
+Make sure to lock down the firewall as much as possible to lower the likelihood of getting compromised, especially in primary data processing systems.
 Consider using a proxy that is both the gateway to a data endpoint and the gatekeeper to prevent unauthorized access.

-- Use secure and strong authentication, again to prevent the likelihood of data getting compromised.
+— Use secure and strong authentication to prevent the likelihood of data getting compromised.

 The last consideration is data accuracy.
-In a data virtualization architecture, this should not be a concern since you use direct access to the data sources.
-However, for a replicated data set, data accuracy is an important consideration.
+This should not be a concern in a data virtualization architecture since you use direct access to the data sources.
+However, data accuracy is an essential consideration for a replicated data set.
 How can you be confident that the consolidated target data set is a correct representation of the data source?
-Do you have access to a data validation solution that routinely checks data values (beyond comparing just row-counts)?
+Do you have access to a data validation solution that routinely checks data values (beyond comparing just row counts)?
 Is there a strategy to validate the data against data sources that are active 24×7?

 Will data virtualization or replication work better for you in a hybrid cloud architecture?
 The workload on your systems will help determine which approach works best.
 Hopefully, this blog’s considerations can help you decide what technologies you need to support your business requirements.

-HVR’s sole focus as a company is to provide heterogeneous data replication technology for complex environments.
+HVR’s sole focus is to provide heterogeneous data replication technology for complex environments.
 To learn more about how HVR addresses the considerations for hybrid cloud architecture, please visit our resources page.